Print Size: 35″ x 23″

-My love for volcanic islands was the motor that drove me to explore this beautiful Pacific archipelago and create a map of the Hawaiian islands.
+My love for volcanic islands was the driving force that led me to explore this beautiful Pacific archipelago and create a map of the Hawaiian Islands.

-I immersed myself in the culture, geology and natural world of Hawaii and allowed myself to illustrate this map freely.
-The result was unexpected, even to me.
+I immersed myself in the culture, geology, and natural world of Hawaii, allowing me to illustrate this map with a sense of freedom.
+The result was unexpected, even for me.

-Nature spontaneously came forward for the first time in this map.
-Yes, the Map of Florida already paid tribute to nature, but the map of Hawaii took Royale Maps to another level.
+For the first time, nature took center stage in this map.
+While the Map of Florida had already paid tribute to nature, the map of Hawaii elevated Royale Maps to a whole new level.

 I contemplated discontinuing this version of the map of Hawaii after partnering with the Hawaii Wildlife Fund.
 It was Hannah, the NGO’s director, who asked me if I would consider creating a new map without the nicknames of the Islands.

 Hawaii attracts 10 million visitors a year, and for most of them, pronouncing the correct Hawaiian name of every island is a bit of a mouthful… I had never really given it a second thought until Hannah told me that nicknaming the islands wasn’t necessarily endorsed, especially calling Kaho’olawe the Target Island as it is no longer bombed and is in recovery for spiritual and cultural renewal.

 “Big Island,” widely accepted to refer to Hawai’i, actually has another name used by practitioners: Keawe.
 So, even “Big Island” is no longer considered appropriate by most practitioners in print.